Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 For this method, we modify the standard textbook implementation of on-policy MC method to use hyperbolic discounting.

 ### 1.2 Soph-EU-Agent (Forward)
-This is the method that we refer to as 'forward'.
+This is the method that we refer to as 'forward update'.

+For the initialization of this algorithm, we initialize `ExpectedUtility` as a dictionary with 3-layer key.
+The 3 layers of keys are state `s`, delay `d` and action `a`, respectively.

+#### 1.3.1 Adding Penalty
+In order to

 ### 1.3 Equilbrium Q-Iteration (Backward)
-This is the method that we refer to as 'backward'.
+This is the method that we refer to as 'backward update'.

+We initialize `f` as a dictionary with 3-layer key.
+The 3 layers of keys are current time `t`, state `s` and action `a` respectively.

+#### 1.3.1 Adding Penalty
+In order to implement the penalty, we need another adjustment function, which is implemented as a 4-layer key.
+Now, the 4 layers of keys are